cancel icon

 What is gym-related neck pain?

-Neck pain after workouts is often due to muscular overload, poor head and shoulder positioning, or bracing errors during heavy lifts.
-Your neck contains seven small vertebrae (the cervical spine), surrounded by muscles designed to support your head, which weighs about 4-5 kilograms.
-When you lift weights without good form, you can force those small muscles to do work they’re not designed for, causing irritation and pain.
-The problem isn’t usually that your neck is weak; it’s that the load is going to the wrong place.
+The problem is usually not that your neck is weak; it is that the load is going to the wrong place.
 When your head pokes forward, your shoulders creep up, or you brace by clenching your neck instead of your core, the upper trapezius muscle and small cervical muscles end up working overtime.

 Symptoms to watch for